 A wonderfully nutritious addition to any older man's diet, the humble almond is packed with bloke-friendly health benefits and are brimming with protein and healthy fats.

-A study published last year in the Journal of the American Heart Association found that eating almonds can help shift body composition in a more favourable direction helping to torch away belly fat, which can be tough to shift when you're 50-plus.
+Research suggests that eating almonds can help shift body composition in a more favourable direction helping to torch away belly fat, which can be tough to shift when you're 50-plus.
 And that's just for starters.

-Rich in protein, lean grass-fed beef is one of the best dietary sources of zinc.
+Rich in protein, lean beef is a great dietary source of zinc.
 Older people are more prone to zinc deficiency, which the NHS advises can cause all sorts of potentially debilitating symptoms, from poor wound healing and skin rashes to loss of libido and hair loss.

-Lean beef is also high in top quality protein and a first-rate source of muscle-boosting creatine and other vital amino acids , which may help combat age-related muscle loss.
+Lean beef is also high in top quality protein and a first-rate source of muscle-boosting creatine and other vital amino acids , which may help combat sarcopenia that age-related muscle loss.